 What are contactless payments and how are they different from NFC?

 Contactless payments describe the act of paying without touching anything.
 NFC (Near-Field Communications) is a technology that allows for contactless payments.
 Using radio frequency, NFC allows payment cards and devices (e.g. smartphones) to wirelessly communicate at close range to do things like process payments.
 Apple Pay and Android Pay are both forms of NFC and types of contactless payments.

 Are contactless payments secure?

 Yes, they’re just as secure as accepting chip cards.
-In some cases because of additional verification methods (like Touch ID with Apple Pay), contactless payments can be even more secure.
+In some cases because of additional verification methods (like Touch ID or Face ID with Apple Pay), contactless payments can be even more secure.
 Learn more in Square’s comprehensive guide to Apple Pay.

 Do I leave the chip card in the reader’s chip card slot while taking a payment?